encukou/py3c/doc/source/cheatsheet.rst

 Floats
 ~~~~~~

-Don't pass the useless second argument to PyFloat_FromString as you needed
+Don't pass the useless second argument to :c:func:`PyFloat_FromString` as
-to do in Python 2.
+you needed to do in Python 2.

 Comparisons